getnamingo/registry/docs/install.md

 Once you have completed the installation process, we encourage you to proceed to the [Initial Operation Guide](docs/iog.md) for detailed instructions on how to configure your registry, add registrars, and other essential operational steps.

+**To install Namingo on Ubuntu 24.04 LTS with PHP 8.3 and MariaDB 10.11.8, use the automated installer currently provided.**

 ## 1. Install the required packages:

 ```bash